-Wednesday the 3rd of June is the feast of our school’s saint, St Kevin.
+The 3rd of June is the feast of our school’s patron saint, St Kevin.
 St Kevin was a saint who lived a life devoted to teaching and learning.
 He spent many years as a ‘hermit’ in an area just outside of Dublin (Ireland) called Glendalough (our parish hall is named after this place in Ireland where St Kevin spent a great amount of his time!).
 St Kevin established a community where priests could come and pray and learn without too many distractions.
 The Glendalough area, near Dublin, is a very popular place for Christian pilgrims to visit if they are in Ireland.

 Each year, on St Kevin's Feast Day, we celebrate St Kevin's Mass, along with many class based and whole school activities to celebrate the life of St Kevin.